-This is important -- never hand an Alzheimer's patient more than one pill at a time.
+This is important -- I handed her one pill at a time.

-Make sure the patient is sitting up in a sturdy, comfortable place.
+I made sure she was sitting up in a sturdy, comfortable place.

 Hold the first pill out in front of them so it is easy to see.
 Give them a chance to absorb the information into their brain.
 Don't hurry.

-If you are having a problem getting the patient to take the medication it is likely that the patient will say something negative.
-Ignore the words.
+If you are having a problem getting your loved one to take the medication it is likely that they will say something negative to you.
+Ignore those words.
 Don't say anything.
 Just hold the pill out in front of them.

-It is not unusual for my mother to tell me I am trying to do something bad to her.
-Or, she doesn't need any pills, she is healthy.
-Or, any of number of reasons why she doesn't need or want the pills.
-She often refers to them as synthetic life.
+It was not unusual for my mother to tell me I was trying to do something bad to her.
+Or, that she didn't need any medication.
+In fact, she usually told me how healthy she was.

-I stand there and I don't say a word.
-Even though she might be saying something very negative about the situation, or the medication.
-I wait for her to take the pill out of my hand.
+I would just stand there and I didn't say a word.
+Even though she might be saying something very negative about the situation, or the medication, I waited for her to take the pill out of my hand.

 You might be wondering why I say big drink.
 Alzheimer's caregivers often have trouble getting the patient to drink water.
-If you can get them to drink the entire glass of water, or most of it, you are also working on and solving that problem.
+If you can get them to drink the entire glass of water you are also working on and solving that problem.